sanaraya/devops-hol/Whiteboard design session/WDS student guide - OSS DevOps.md

 5. We primarily use Eclipse for our development, which is what our team uses to debug issues.
 Can we debug our applications using Eclipse against Azure Web Apps?

-6. We cannot move to Microsoft SQL Server; we do not want to deal with the issues of the MySQL VMs anymore
+6. We cannot move to Microsoft SQL Server; we do not want to deal with the issues of the MySQL VMs anymore.

 ### Infographic for common scenarios